Isle Display Modes

 Bitmap Resolution

-Isle bitmap graphics are flexible, but it's helpful to define default resolutions that work well with our display modes and 64 KiB vram.
+Isle bitmap graphics are flexible, but it's helpful to define default resolutions that work well with our display modes and 64 KiB vram so they work on small FPGAs.
 We have low and high resolutions with different horizontal resolutions for widescreen and 4:3.

 - LoRes: 336x192 (63 kpix) and 256x192 (48 kpix)